-- Acknowledging that a strong, highly ethical tone needs to exist at the top of an organization that permeates the corporate culture, including an effective fraud risk management program. - Continually exercising professional skepticism, a questioning mindset that strengthens professional objectivity, in evaluating and/or preparing financial reports. - Remembering that strong communication among those involved in the financial reporting process is critical.
+- Acknowledging that there needs to exist a strong, highly ethical tone at the top of an organization that permeates the corporate culture, including an effective fraud risk management program. - Continually exercising professional skepticism, a questioning mindset that strengthens professional objectivity, in evaluating and/or preparing financial reports. - Remember that strong communication among those involved in the financial reporting process is critical.